MrAllenChan/QuizHero/docs/it2/it2_dap.md

 - As a student, I want to answer the quiz so that I can interact with the instructor during class.

 # Tasks
-A tentative list of the "to do" in order to sucessfully complete this iteration.
+A tentative list of the "to do" in order to successfully complete this iteration.
 This list will change and it is good to keep it updated.
 It does not need to be exhustive.
-- Create quizzes using React
+- Create quizzes using markdown with pre-defined format.
+- Parse and extract quizzes content from markdown file and convert them into html using React.
-- Build a database on backend to store quiz-related data
+- Build backend **model** including application server to process quiz-related data sent from front-end.

 # Retrospective